WEIYanbin1999/GITA/README.md

 LAYOUTAUG  # Optional: Whether to use layout augmentation.
 If True, yes.
 ~~~

-For each setting, please refer to the following table to find their exact configurations

-Then modify the hyper_2 in finetune_lora_loop.sh
+**!Note**: For each setting, please refer to the following table to find their exact configurations, then use the corresponding configurations to replace the hyper_2 in finetune_lora_loop.sh.

 GITA-7B: